-In response to feedback from PCL users, we created the following outline that we hope will be helpful to use when preparing for your consultation and in presenting the case to the PCL psychiatrist.
+In response to feedback from PCL users, we created the following outline to use when preparing for your consultation and in presenting the case to the PCL psychiatrist.
 This format is meant as a guide that can help you get to the heart of the matter quickly and maximize time when you have the psychiatrist on the line.
 It mimics what many providers are taught in their formal training about presenting a clinical case.
 If it helps, download a PDF version to use like a worksheet.

 Primary Information